-Our business objectives are to maintain our growth in the footwear solution service industry and enhance our overall competitiveness and market share.
+Our business objectives are to maintain our growth in the footwear design and development, production management and logistics management service industry and enhance our overall competitiveness and market share.
 We will endeavor to achieve our business objectives by implementing the business strategies as described in the section headed "Business - Our business objectives and strategies" in this [REDACTED].